elidub/udens/README.md

 ```

 ## Background
-Ongoing notes of the math are on [Overleaf](https://www.overleaf.com/project/624bff9f26e3a2a309468557)
+Ongoing notes of the math are on Overleaf (see Slack for link)